open5e/open5e/content/srd/magic-items.md

 Some magic items possess sentience and personality.
-Such an item might be possessed, haunted by the spirit of a previous owner, or self-­‐‑aware thanks to the magic used to create it.
+Such an item might be possessed, haunted by the spirit of a previous owner, or self-­aware thanks to the magic used to create it.
 In any case, the item behaves like a character, complete with personality quirks, ideals, bonds, and sometimes flaws.
 A sentient item might be a cherished ally to its wielder or a continual thorn in the side.